abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploying-full-stack-clojure-app-with-kamal.md

 ```

 #### CI pipeline: deploy
-As I mentioned earlier, we are using GitHub Actions, so let's look at the deployment CI pipeline:
+As I mentioned earlier, we are using GitHub Actions, so let's look at the deployment config:

 _.github/workflows/deploy.yaml_
 ```yaml